Code-Institute-Submissions/MrFogg866-project-3_OctResub2/README.md

 ![incorrect-data-entry2](assets/images/incorrect-data-entry2.png)

-### User Goals and objectives
+#### User Goals and objectives:

 The main goals and objectives of this programme are as follows

-1. To give the user a easy way to input sales data
+- To give the user a easy way to input sales data.
-2. To provide the business owner with the sales data
+- To provide the business owner with the sales data.
-3. To be simple to use with easy to follow instructions
+- To be simple to use with easy to follow instructions.
-4. The programme inputs the data into the spreadsheet, that is easily accesable to the manager/owner
+- The programme inputs the data into the spreadsheet, that is easily accesable to the manager/owner.

-### Deployment
+#### Deployment:

 To Deploy this project i used Heroku, the steps i used are as follows: